Dynamic Regret Reduces to Kernelized Static Regret: Supporting Lemmas

 hence for any $V\in \WW$ we can take $\w= V\phi(t)$ to get

 that is,

 so $\Gt=\gt\otimes\phi(t)\in\partial\elltilde_{t}(\W)\subseteq\Lin(\hh,\ww)^{*}$. \end{proof}

 For completeness, the following lemma provides the inverse of a matrix with entries $K_{ij}=\min(i,j)$.
-An analogous result can be seen in the proof of \citet[Lemma 4]{jacobsen2024equivalence}, where a variant of the matrix $K$ appears as an intermediate calculation. \begin{restatable}{lemma}{SplineInverse} Let $K\in\R^{T\times T}$ be a matrix with entries $K_{i,j}=\min(i,j)$.
+A similar result can be seen in the proof of \citet[Lemma 4]{jacobsen2024equivalence}, where a variant of the matrix $K$ appears as an intermediate calculation. \begin{restatable}{lemma}{SplineInverse} Let $K\in\R^{T\times T}$ be a matrix with entries $K_{i,j}=\min(i,j)$.
 Then $K^{\inv}$ is a tri-diagonal matrix of the form

 \end{restatable} \begin{proof} It can easily be checked that $K$ has Cholesky decomposition $K=U^{\top}U$ where $U$ is the upper-triangular matrix of $1's$.
 Hence, $K^{\inv}=U^{\inv} (U^{\top})^{\inv}$.
 Moreover, the inverse of $U$ is the first-order finite-differences operator with entries